AndrewPla/TOPdeskPS/docs/commands/TOPdeskPS/New-TdAssetCapability.md

 ```

 ### -Confirm
-Prompts you for confirmation before running the cmdlet.
+If this switch is enabled, you will be prompted for confirmation before executing any operations that change state.

 ```yaml
 Type: SwitchParameter